 Incorporating Giro’s Stackvent technology, your visor will remain clear of fogging and you can custom tune the air-flow instantly with the control button.

-The In Form Fit System allows you to manually customize the fit using the adjustable dial fit system at the rear of the helmet, even while wearing ski gloves.
-Vertical tuning allows us to adjust for all head shapes!
+The In Form Fit System allows you to manually customize the fit using the adjustable dial fit system at the rear of your helmet, even while wearing ski gloves.
+Vertical tuning allows you to adjust to your head shape!

-If you’re looking for a Giro ski helmet with visor, you can’t go past the Giro Essence MIPS Women’s Snow helmet, which is not only smart and stylish, but as one of only two MIPS helmets in this line-up, it offers additional safety features and excellent protection for any snow sports.
+If you’re looking for a Giro ski helmet with visor, you can’t go past the Giro Essence MIPS Women’s Snow helmet, which is not only smart and stylish, but offers additional safety features and excellent protection for any snow sports.

 GIRO ESSENCE MIPS DAMEN SKIHELM